 If you notice moving white specks in dog stool, it could be a sign of a worm infection.
 Some common types of tiny white worms found in dog poop are tapeworm, hookworm, or roundworm.
 Ask your vet for the best deworming treatment for your pup.

 The first sign is if you see moving white specks in dog stool.
-The second is if your pup is frequently dragging or scooting their butt against the floor.
-Some dogs may lick their private region more often than before.
+The second is if your pup is frequently dragging or scooting their rear end against the floor.
 Lastly, certain types of worms can cause symptoms such as irregular bowel movements or vomiting.

 Tapeworms look like tiny white dots or spots in dog poop.
 If you stare at the poop closely for at least 30 seconds, you may notice the white dots moving.
 If your pup has tapeworm, you may see little sesame seed-like specks around your dog’s anus.